-A murder investigation of a slain business man turns to clues found in an author's book about an eerily similar crime.
-Based on the 2008 article "True Crimes - A postmodern murder mystery" by David Grann.
+A murder investigation of a slain businessman turns to clues found in an author's book about an eerily similar crime.
+Based on the 2008 article "True Crimes - A Postmodern Murder Mystery" by David Grann.

 119 of 141 people found this review helpful.

 Was this review helpful to you?